Projects per year

 Personal Statement

 Dr Lynsey Mitchell is an early career researcher and lecturer in law.
+She teaches and researches in the area of human rights law and gender.
 She joined Strathclyde Law School in 2022.
 Previously she was a lecturer at Abertay University (2018-2022) where she taught EU law, Law of Evidence, Human Rights, and Gender, Sexuality and the Law.
 Prior to that she was a lecturer at Leeds Beckett University (2017-2018) where she taught Human Rights Law at undergraduate and postgraduate level and Public Law on the PGDL.
 She was also the programme leader for the International Law LLM.

-She is a member of the Executive Committee of the LEX Gender, Sexuality and Law Network and the review editor of the Journal of Social Change.
+She is a member of the Executive Committee of the LEX Gender, Sexuality and Law Network and sits on the editorial board of the feminist journal Feminist Legal Studies.

 Research Interests